14C3F8/Swift_xrtpipeline_script/README.md

 # A python script for Swift/XRT data reduction

-The script runs xrtpipeline, xrtproducts and xrtmkarf to generate the PC & WT pointing mode lightcurves and spectrums.
+A simple python3 script runs xrtpipeline, xrtproducts and xrtmkarf to generate the PC & WT pointing mode lightcurves and spectrums.

 ## Files:
 - xrt_repro.py: The main script